nahanni/rw_redis_fdw/README.md

 **Read-Write**

-* SELECT performs "PUBSUB NUMSUB channel" to fetch the number of subscribers to the channel
+* SELECT performs `PUBSUB NUMSUB channel` to fetch the number of subscribers to the channel
-* INSERT performs "PUBLISH channel message" and places the number of subscribers who received the message on the RETURNING value of len
+* INSERT performs `PUBLISH channel message` and places the number of subscribers who received the message on the RETURNING value of len

 ```
   CREATE FOREIGN TABLE rft_pub(